-• Figure 1.
-Isotope Compositions in the Hydrologic Cycle.
-Isotopic compositions of hydrogen and oxygen are partitioned differently under equilibrium and non- equilibrium conditions within the components of the hydrologic cycle.
-Illustrated is the change in isotope compositions of 18 O through the hydrologic cycle (http://atoc.colorado.edu: adapted from GNIP Brochure, IAEA, 1996) • Figure 2.
-The effects of precipitation on hydrological investigations are shown by the global meteoric water line when combined with a local meteoric water line.
-Error!
-Bookmark not defined • Figure 3.
-Study area location and sampling points • Figure 4.
-The Balambo Formation showing well bedded and highly deformed nature of layers (Sissakian et al., 2016)25 • Figure 5, Hydrogeological map of Iraq and Kurdistan Region (Al-Jiburi & Al- Basrawi, 2015) • Figure 6, Hydrogeological map of Sulaimani-Warmawa Sub-basin (after Mahmmud et al., 2022)29 • Figure 7.
-Three of sampled wells.
-Wells are in Sulaimani in different locations: a) Bakrajo, b) Weladar, and c) industrial area of Sulaimani • Figure 8.
-Measurement of pH, TDS, electrical conductivity EC, and temperature in the field31 • Figure 9.
-Diagram of δ^2 H vs. δ^{18} O, the GWL is the groundwater obtained in this study, LGWL is from Mahmmud et al. (2022), GMWL is global meteoric water line, and LMWL is local meteoric water line for Zagros from Mohammadzadeh et al. (2020) T : 4 - C 4 - L 1 LIST of tables
+• Figure 1 Isotope Compositions in the Hydrologic Cycle.
+Isotopic compositions of hydrogen and oxygen are partitioned differently under equilibrium and non-equilibrium conditions within the components of the hydrologic cycle.
+Illustrated is the change in isotope compositions of 18 O through the hydrologic cycle (http://atoc.colorado.edu: adapted from GNIP Brochure, IAEA, 1996) • Figure 2 The effects of precipitation on hydrological investigations are shown by the global meteoric water line when combined with a local meteoric water line • Figure 4 Study area location and sampling points • Figure 5 The Balambo Formation showing well bedded and highly deformed nature of layers (Sissakian et al., 2016) • Figure 6 Hydrogeological map of Iraq and Kurdistan Region (Al-Jiburi & Al-Basrawi, • 2015).28Figure 7 Hydrogeological map of Sulaimani-Warmawa Sub-basin (after Mahmmud et al., 2022) • Figure 8 Three of sampled wells.
+Wells are in Sulaimani in different locations: a) Bakrajo, b) Weladar, and c) industrial area of Sulaimani • Figure 9 Measurement of pH, TDS, electrical conductivity EC, and temperature in the field • Figure 10.
+Diagram of δ^2 H vs. δ^{18} O, the GWL is the groundwater obtained in this study, LGWL is from Mahmmud et al. (2022), GMWL is global meteoric water line, and LMWL is local meteoric water line for Zagros from Mohammadzadeh et al. (2020)